mui/material-ui/docs/src/pages/discover-more/showcase/showcase.md

 Are you using Material-UI?
 [Share your product](https://github.com/mui-org/material-ui/issues/22426).

-The websites we include rank well with, at least, one of these dimensions:
+The websites we include rank well in at least one of these dimensions:

 - Non Material Design customization
 - High traffic